tobiasrask/cloud-atlas/README.md

 # cloud-atlas
-Provides core functionality to be used with cloud applications..
+Provides core functionality to be used with cloud applications.